Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 Vanilla OS allows installing packages and software from multiple sources.
 This guide will discuss them in detail.

-Vanilla OS comes with Flatpaks and AppImages enabled by default.
-It allows the installation of native packages using the `apx` package manager.
+Vanilla OS comes with the option to enable Flatpak, AppImage and Snap in the initial setup.
+It allows the installation of native packages using the `apx` package manager. (_Note_: At the time of writing this guide, Snap is not yet supported in Vanilla OS)

 ## Terminologies

-- **Flatpaks**:- Flatpaks are a popular packaging format allowing the installation of Desktop applications in a sandboxed environment isolated from the system with shared libraries between them.
+- **Flatpak**:- Flatpak is a popular packaging format allowing the installation of Desktop applications in a sandboxed environment isolated from the system with shared libraries between them.
 Flatpak provides developers with a unified way to distribute apps for most GNU/Linux distributions.
-Flatpaks supports adding various remote repositories, the most popular repository being Flathub.
+Flatpak supports adding various remote repositories, the most popular repository being Flathub.
 - **Flathub**:- Flathub is the largest repository of Flatpak applications spanning various categories.
-Snaps:- Snaps is an alternative packaging format by Canonical (the creators of Ubuntu) for installing thousands of applications from the Snapcraft repository.
+- **Snap**:- Snap is an alternative packaging format by Canonical (the creators of Ubuntu) for installing thousands of applications from the Snapcraft repository.
 They facilitate installing applications in Servers and various GNU/Linux distributions.
-Snaps contain hundreds of verified packages and software from publishers.
+Snapcraft contains hundreds of verified packages and software from publishers. (_Note_: At the time of writing this guide, Snap is not yet supported in Vanilla OS)
-- **AppImages**:- AppImage is a format for distributing portable software or executables on Linux without needing superuser permissions to install the application.
+- **AppImage**:- AppImage is a format for distributing portable software or executables on Linux without needing superuser permissions to install the application.
 - **GNOME Software**:- GNOME Software allows you to find, install and remove new applications and system extensions.
 It showcases screenshots, metadata and user reviews of various applications.
 In Vanilla OS, It supports installing Flatpaks and Snaps.
 GNOME Software is the Linux equivalent of the Microsoft Store, Play Store and App Store.
 - **Package Manager**:- A package manager or package-management system is a utility with a collection of software tools that automates the process of installing, upgrading, configuring, and removing applications or packages.
 `apx` is the package manager which comes with Vanilla OS.
 It is the equivalent command for Winget on Windows.